 How to watch the NFL online in Australia

-If you live in Australia and want to watch the NFL this season, you have several options to do so.
-Foxtel will be broadcasting games weekly and you can also stream games to your laptop or mobile devices using the Foxtel Go app but you’ll need your Foxtel ID to access the app.
+If you live in Australia and want to watch the NFL this season, you have several options to do so - and are in fact some of the luckiest fans in the world.

 Just as Foxtel does, Kayo Sports will also show a number of games throughout the season with weekly coverage expected - now we're down to the playoffs, expect every game to be shown.